 I am a qualified solicitor in England and Wales.

 My legal career started in 1994.
-Having grown up in and around Bristol, I trained and qualified at Richards Butler International Law Firm (now part of Reed Smith), before moving to work with James Dyson as in-house intellectual property lawyer for two years.
+Having grown up in and around Bristol, I trained and qualified at Richards Butler International Law Firm (now part of Reed Smith), before moving to work with James Dyson as in-house intellectual property lawyer for 2 years.
 I then worked for eight years as an intellectual property and new media lawyer for Orange, in New York, London and Bristol.
-In 2006 I left Orange and set up my legal practice.
+I left Orange after 7 happy years and set up my legal practice.